renatorib/react-powerplug/docs/components/Value.md

 Specifies the initial value state.

 **onChange** _(optional)_
-Callback that fires when state changes.
+The onChange event of the Value is called whenever the value state changes.

 ## Value Children Props